danieltodor/blaze/README.md

 name = ""
 # Execute a user defined module
 execute = ""
-# Which level the module should be displayed on
+# Which level the module should be displayed on (required only for multilevel prompt)
 level = 1
-# The position of the module
+# The position of the module (if omitted, modules will be displayed as they appear in config)
 position = 1
 # Display it on left/right side
 align = "left"